 Crackers, nuts, crisps, freshly washed whole fruit and hard cheeses are all fine.

-Seafood for Christmas lunch is an Australian tradition.
-For pregnancy, the general rule is nothing raw and nothing that’s precooked then eaten cold.
+While seafood is an Australian tradition for Christmas lunch, in pregnancy the rule is nothing raw and nothing that’s precooked then eaten cold.
 This does unfortunately rule out oysters, sushi, sashimi and cold prawns.
 Some fish are also quite high in mercury – it’s best to steer clear of catfish, orange roughy/deep sea perch, shark/flake, swordfish and marlin.

 Instead, fill up on fish that’s been well cooked and eat it while it’s hot off the grill.